 Notts County Football Club (hereinafter referred to as NCFC) is committed to the highest possible standards of:-

-• Encourage those working at or associated with NCFC to report suspected wrongdoing as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected.
+- Encourage those working at or associated with NCFC to report suspected wrongdoing, including acts that could be considered to be treated as offences in line with the Sexual Offences Act 2003 or acts of fraud, criminal activity or misconduct as soon as possible, in the knowledge that their concerns will be taken seriously and investigated as appropriate, and that their confidentiality will be respected.

 NCFC will provide all reasonable protection for those who raise concerns ‘made in NCFC’s interest’.
 NCFC will be responsible for ensuring that appropriate personal support is offered both to the individual raising a concern and to the person against whom allegations have been made under this procedure.

-This policy sets out how individuals can raise concerns about the safety and welfare of children, young people and vulnerable adults involved in NCFC It will also provide guidance on how they can receive feedback on any action taken.
+This policy sets out how individuals can raise concerns about the safety and welfare of all employees and casual workers but more particularly children, young people and vulnerable adults involved in NCFC.
+It will also provide guidance on how they can receive feedback on any action taken.
 NCFC will ensure individuals will:

-• be re-assured that individuals will be protected from reprisals or victimisation for whistleblowing in good faith.
+- be re-assured that individuals reporting any concerns will be protected from reprisals or victimisation for whistleblowing in good faith.

 What is ‘Whistleblowing’?